Possible Ongoing Merger Discovered by Photometry and Spectroscopy in the Field of the Galaxy Cluster PLCK G165.7+67.0: Introduction

 \section{Introduction}

-Ever since the discovery of a galaxy image lensed by a foreground galaxy cluster into a giant arc \citep{Soucail1987}, astronomers have come to equate galaxy clusters with being powerful gravitational lenses.
+Ever since the discovery that a giant arc in a cluster field is the strongly-lensed image of a background galaxy \citep{Soucail1987}, astronomers have come to equate galaxy clusters with being powerful gravitational lenses.
 Strong lensing distorts the images of the background galaxies into shapes which trace out the gravitational potential of the cluster, in some cases rendering the image of a single galaxy into multiple locations.
 The image positions and redshifts of these image multiplicities place strong constraints on the distribution of the lensing mass.
-Starting at first by incorporating the constraints from one image multiplicity to anchor the lens model \citep{Franx1997, Frye1998}, to increasing that number up to dozens of image multiplicities \citep{Kneib2004, Broadhurst2005}, the modeling schemes grew over time into a precision science \citep[{\it e.\,g.},][]{Jullo2007, Zitrin2009, Zitrin2015, Kneib2011}.
+Starting at first by incorporating the constraints from one image multiplicity to anchor the lens model \citep{Franx1997, Frye1998}, to increasing that number up to dozens of image multiplicities \citep{Kneib2004, Broadhurst2005}, the modeling schemes grew over time into a precision science \citep[{\it e.\,g.,}][]{Jullo2007, Zitrin2009, Zitrin2015, Kneib2011}.
 Lens models can flag the high magnification sightlines, offering windows into the distant universe at $z$\,$\apg$\,10 \citep[{\it e.\,g.},][]{Coe2013}, as well as rare studies of the interstellar medium within lensed sources at $z$\,$\apg$\,1 \citep[{\it e.\,g.},][]{Frye2012,Sharma2018,Fujimoto2021,Nagy2021}.
-Knowing the exact placement of the critical curve enables searches at close angular separations ($\apll$2\,$^{\prime \prime}$), resulting in detections of compact sources with ultra-high magnification factors of several thousands \citep{Miralda1991, Venumadhav2017, Diego2018, Oguri2018, Windhorst2018, Dai2018, Dai2020, Dai2020b, Vanzella2020}, and yielding the discovery of individual stars at cosmological distances known as caustic transients \citep{Kelly2018,Kaurov2019,Chen2019,Welch2022}.
+Knowing the exact placement of the critical curve enables searches at close angular separations ($\apll$2\,$^{\prime \prime}$), resulting in detections of compact sources with ultra-high magnification factors of several thousands {\citep{Miralda1991, Venumadhav2017, Diego2018, Oguri2018, Windhorst2018, Dai2018, Dai2020, Dai2020b, Vanzella2020}}, and yielding the discovery of individual stars at cosmological distances known as caustic transients \citep{Kelly2018,Kaurov2019,Chen2019,Welch2022}.

+Obtaining the full entourage of image constraints is a challenge owing to limitations of high-quality and high-resolution observations.
+It is natural to ask how image constraints affect the construction of a reliable lens model, by which it is meant that the source plane positions, redshifts, and/or magnification factors are accurately recovered.